-For installation and configuration instructions, see the Cisco IGX 8400 Series Installation manual.
+For installation and configuration instructions, see the Cisco IGX 8400 Series Installation and Configuration publication.

 Introduction to the UVM

 The UVM card set is a multi-purpose module capable of supporting channelized T1, E1, or J1 lines for carrying voice, data, or both these types of traffic.
 The voice coding that the UVM supports are: